-2016 Independent Auditors' Report CIAF BERNARD KOTKIN & COMPANY LLP Board of Trustees CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA El Monte, California We have audited the accompanying financial statements of CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA, an unincorporated trust, which comprise the balance sheets as of December 31, 2016 and the related statement of operations and fund balance for the year then ended, and the related notes to the financial statements.
-MANAGEMENT'S RESPONSIBILITY FOR THE FINANCIAL STATEMENTS Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-AUDITOR'S RESPONSIBILITY Our responsibility is to express an opinion on these financial statements based on our audits.
+2017 Independent Auditors' Report CIAF BERNARD KOTKIN & COMPANY LLP Board of Trustees CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA El Monte, California t We have audited the accompanying financial statements of CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA , an unincorporated trust, which comprise the balance sheets as of December 31, 2017, and the related statements of cash flows, operations and fund balance for the years then ended, and the related notes to the financial statements. ii t MANAGEMENT'S RESPONSIBILITY FOR THE FINANCIAL STATEMENTS Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. \ V S AUDITOR'S RESPONSIBILITY Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA as of December 31, 2016, and the result of its operations for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion. t DPINION In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CONSTRUCTION INDUSTRY ADVANCEMENT FUND OF SOUTHERN CALIFORNIA as of December 31, 2017, and the result of its operations for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+Beinard Kotten + Company LLP CERTIFIED PUBLIC ACCOUNTANTS